nickwalton/AdvancedLaneFinder/README.md

 | 685, 450      | 1000, 0       |
 | 595, 450      | 200, 0        |

-After warping the image into a birds eye view perspective the image looked like this:
+After warping an image into a birds eye view perspective the image transforms to something like this:

 ![alt text][image6]